qlyoung/armory-keyboard/README.md

 * Lines may be at most 500 characters.
 Excess characters will be ignored.

+* DEFAULT_DELAY may occur at any point in the script, and overrides the previous default delay.

 Beyond that, everything else works as expected:

 ```